area17/time/README.md

 ### Grunt Tasks:

     $ grunt

-Concats and minifies CSS/JS and places the compiled files in /css/ and /js/.
-These files are not committed to the GIT repo.

     $ grunt watch

 For dev purposes: concats but doesn't minify CSS/JS and places the compiled files in /css/ and /js/.
 These files are not committed to the GIT repo.

-    $ grunt init
+    $ grunt dist

-Just cloned the GIT repo and want to get set up?
-Run this - does all of the above.
+Concats and minifies CSS/JS and places the compiled files in /css/ and /js/.
+These files are not committed to the GIT repo.

 ### When starting development:

 You'll probably want to run:

-    $ grunt init && grunt watch
+    $ grunt && grunt watch

 ### Breakpoints